grafana/tempo/docs/sources/tempo/operations/user-configurable-overrides.md

 ![user-configurable-overrides-architecture.png](./user-configurable-overrides-architecture.png)

-User-configurable are stored in an object store bucket managed by Tempo.
+User-configurable overrides are stored in an object store bucket managed by Tempo.

 {{% admonition type="note" %}}
 We recommend using a different bucket for overrides and traces storage, but they can share a bucket if needed.